AndreiBertosh/OpenXML-PowerPoint-presentation-builder/README.md

-# Marketing Presentation Builder API
+# PowerPoint Presentation Builder API

 A .NET 9.0 ASP.NET Core API for building and managing marketing presentations.
 This API provides endpoints for: